-My name is Dr. Neil Cooper and I’m a Disney addict.
-I can’t believe my luck because I get my fix every fall.
-I’ve been involved with Dreams Take Flight each year since the chapter's inception in 1993.
-I stumbled into the project one week prior to the first flight and agreed to help out with about 120 kids who had many medical problems but who I knew nothing about.
+My name is Dr. Neil Cooper and I’m a Disney addict… I can’t believe my luck because I get my fix every fall.
+I’ve been involved with Dreams Take Flight each year since I stumbled into the project one week prior to the first flight and agreed to help out with about 120 children who had many medical problems but who I knew nothing about.
 I spent most of that first trip in the many Disneyland washrooms.
 (You don’t want to know what I had to do in there).
 Each year we’ve been able to plan the medical care a little bit better and I have to say that this has become one of the most rewarding and challenging aspects of my pediatric practice.

-All of the children are socially challenged.
+A number of the children are socially challenged.
 Their families would never be able to give them this kind of an adventure.
 Many of them come from single parent homes.
-Daniel, who has hemophilia, lost his mother to cancer about a year before the trip.
+Daniel, who has Hemophilia, lost his mother to cancer about a year before the trip.
 Several children each year come from abusive backgrounds.

-So what does "Dreams" do for these children?
-What can we do in one day? -- We give them a day off!
+So what does “Dreams” do for these children?
+What can we do in one day? — We give them a day off!
 One day to forget about their challenges and to be made the most special person in the world.
 One day for every detail in their life to be looked after for them.
-The trip, the Magic Kingdom, the gifts, the friends they make, the one-on-one attention, the children are left speechless.
+The trip, the Magic Kingdom, the gifts, the friends they make and the one-on-one attention; the children are left speechless.
 The families are overwhelmed by the attention to detail and the excellence of the project.

 Sure their challenges continue.
 I know of at least one child who has lost his battle with his disease.
-But for many attitudes change.
-I saw a girl in the hospital who brought with her a stuffed Dalmatian puppy who has been her constant companion since her trip.
+But, for many, attitudes change.
+I saw a girl in hospital last week who brought with her a stuffed Dalmatian puppy who has been her constant companion since October.
 She has had many admissions and surgeries and will have many more but she lights up when I talk to her about her trip.

 Dr. Neil Cooper